wp-plugins/instagrate-to-wordpress/readme.txt

 **Please note this plugin supersedes InstaPost Press, which has been discontinued because of a naming conflict.
 If you installed this plugin you will need to deactivate it before you can use this new plugin.
 Instagrate to WordPress has new features and will continue to be developed**

 == Changelog ==

+= 1.1.5 =

+* Bug fix - The plugin now correctly strips emojis from the Image title so they don't break the WordPress post title, but leaves alone foreign characters.

 = 1.1.4 =